Chandelly Braz

-Chandelly Paloma Pimentel Braz (born São Domingos do Prata, January 3, 1985) is a Brazilian actress.
+Chandelly Paloma Pimentel Braz (born January 3, 1985) is a Brazilian actress.

 Biography

 Chandelly considers herself a Pernambucan because she arrived in that state as a baby: she was raised from the age of seven months in Ipojuca, a city in the Metropolitan Region of Recife, and as a teenager she moved to the capital of Pernambuco; however, she was born in the Minas Gerais municipality of São Domingos do Prata.
 Her name was chosen by her father, who found it on a list of baby names, and is associated with the Nestlé dessert "chandelle."
 She has three siblings: Rondineli, Naraiana and João Davi.

 Career

 She began acting at the age of 19, her first television role being as the lead in the SBT miniseries Cruzamentos Urbanos.
 However, her career took off when she appeared in the play Clandestinos.
 At the time, Chandelly was in her first year of Social Work at the Federal University of Pernambuco when she heard about auditions for João Falcão's play, which became a miniseries on Rede Globo in 2010.
 In addition to acting in the play, she also appeared in the television adaptation.
 In Clandestinos - O Sonho Começou, she played a character of the same name who arrives in Rio de Janeiro seeking success, but believes her accent could be a hindrance to her career.

 Later, she was called for an audition in Cheias de Charme, a 7pm soap opera on Globo.
 In the series by Filipe Miguez and Izabel de Oliveira, the actress played Brunessa, who had relationships with wealthy men to buy designer clothes.
 The character brought changes to her life.
 The actress started weight training three times a week to "build up her figure" and, without the help of any professional, lost her northeastern accent, as she played a carioca.
 In 2013 she starred in the remake of Saramandaia soap opera in which she played Marcina, a young woman who has high fevers and burns things and people around her.

 In 2014, she played the northeastern protagonist Manuela, in Geração Brasil, repeating her partnership with Filipe Miguez and Izabel de Oliveira.
 In the plot directed by Denise Saraceni, with whom she worked on her two other soap operas, Chandelly forms a romantic couple with her boyfriend and fellow actor Humberto Carrão.

 In 2015, she appeared in GNT's new series, Romance Policial - Espinosa, playing Andressa.
 In 2016, she played the cunning villain Carmela in Haja Coração.
 In 2017, she appeared in a new GNT series, Editorial Paraíso, playing Kátia.
 In 2018, she made a special appearance in a flashback in Walcyr Carrasco's O Outro Lado do Paraíso, playing Aline, Gael's (Sérgio Guizé) submissive wife.
 This was also the actress's first appearance in a 9 pm soap opera.
 Also in 2018, she played one of the protagonists of Pride and Passion, Mariana Benedito, alongside Nathalia Dill, Anajú Dorigon, Bruna Griphao, and Pâmela Tomé.